create3000/x_ite-vscode/README.md

 The above model and other sample models can be obtained from the [X_ITE media](https://github.com/create3000/media/tree/main/docs/examples) repository.

 With this extension you can preview X3D files in X_ITE.
-A new VS Code column is opened with the file preview.
+A new VS Code column is opened with the file preview.#

+## Console Output

 Console messages from the preview are redirected to the Output panel of VS Code when you switch to the 'X_ITE' channel.

 ## License